Attention Clients

 Offense, Violation, Infraction, Crime Definitions

 § 53a-24.
 Offense defined.
 Application of sentencing provisions to motor vehicle and drug selling violators (a) The term "offense" encompasses any crime or violation constituting a breach of state, federal, or local laws, for which imprisonment, a fine, or both, may be imposed, excluding motor vehicle violations or infractions.
 The term "crime" includes felonies and misdemeanors.
 Violations, as distinct from crimes, are not subject to disabilities or legal disadvantages based on criminal offense convictions. (b) Sections 53a-28 to 53a-44 apply to motor vehicle violations.
-These provisions extend to convictions under section 21a-278, with the exception that the execution of mandatory… Read More
+These provisions extend to convictions under… Read More